Hotel Victoria (Toronto): Improvements in the 1970s

-Throughout the 1950s and 60s, having had no major renovations, the profitability of the Victoria began to erode, and it came to be known for its "cigar-chomping prospectors, ladies of the evening and beer-drinking Bay St. stockbrokers".
+Throughout the 1950s and 60s, having had no major renovations.
+Although it is rumoured by the owners family, that the roof collapsed in the mid to late 60s, and the cost to repair it was approximately $10,000 at that time.
+The profitability of the Victoria began to erode, and it came to be known for its "cigar-chomping prospectors, ladies of the evening and beer-drinking Bay St. stockbrokers".
 By the late 1960s, the hotel had accumulated a significant amount of debt.

 In 1971, Paul Phelan, a local real estate developer, assumed responsibility for the Victoria’s debts and purchased the hotel for $10,000.
 He spent over $2 million in renovations to create "a boutique hotel of the kind that had been undergoing a resurgence in New York and Europe."
 Phelan became personally involved in every detail of the renovation, "picking up Victorian prints in London to hang on the walls, changing the upstairs bar into a port for sailing enthusiasts, and commissioned the Ken Cameron oil painting hanging over the lobby fireplace".
 As a result, the hotel returned to profitability during the 1970s and early 1980s.